rajrahul03/rajrahul03/README.md

 - 🌱 I’m currently leading two major CNCF communities CNCG Riyadh,Saudi Arabia and Trivandrum,India
 - 👯 I’m looking to collaborate on open-source DevOps projects that improve developer productivity.
 - 🤔 I’m looking for help with optimizing CI/CD pipelines for Kubernetes deployments.
-- 💬 Ask me about DevOps best practices, cloud architecture, or containerization strategies.
+- 💬 Ask me about DevOps best practices, cloud architecture, or containerization strategies.Cloud Native tools
 - 📫 How to reach me: You can connect with me on [LinkedIn](https://www.linkedin.com/in/rahulrajvv/).
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love traveling the world and enjoy the sceneries.